Kauto/animationvideo/README.md

     // layerManager.addLayer().addElements([ SPRITES ]);
     // return layerManager;

-    // - or you can return a 2d-array that will converted to layers
+    // - or you can return a 2d-array that will be converted to layers
     // return [
     //  [ SPRITES IN LAYER 0 ],
     //  [ SPRITES IN LAYER 1 ]